sistrebel/Emittancemeter_control/README.md

 ## General Info
 ***
-This project provides a rudimentary control software for the 4D Emittancemeter.
+This project provides a rudimentary control software for the 4D Emittancemeter described in R.Doelling's paper you can find here: https://accelconf.web.cern.ch/hb2018/papers/wep2po030.pdf

 The software is split into the following python scripts:
       *GUI*,